LafeLabs/PostCapitalistIndustry/Measures.md

 get a phone to act as fit bit or whatever to track sports bullshit and graph it all using your mass

+the smart phone must be able to quickly get data into a iphython notebook for plotting and analysis, there should be a full set of experiments for mass and acceleration by swinging and throwing phones around.
+The calculus lives here.

 ### rotational motion